 - Supports implementation of the Victorian Irrigation Drainage Program.

-The Victorian Government is investing $59.5 million over the next four years in the program.
-This is funded through the Environmental Contribution (EC) Levy, Tranche 4.
+The Victorian Government is investing $50.1 million over 2020-2024 in the program.
+This is funded through the Environmental Contribution (EC) Tranche 5.

 DELWP and delivery partners will update regional Land and Water Management Plans across the state and implement priority activities identified in these plans.
 In doing so, they will continue to deliver on the overall Program goal of a productive, effective and sustainable irrigation industry supported by improved irrigation infrastructure.